 The Concord-Painesville JEDD established a 1.75% income tax that is levied on all employees of JEDD members and the business net profits.
 Those funds are then distributed as follows: 8% to the JEDD Board and the remainder split 75% to Concord Township and 25% to Painesville City.
 This income tax rate is one of the lowest in the region.
 Employees that live in a community with income tax may receive credit for taxes paid to the JEDD.
 The JEDD does not affect property taxes or sales taxes.

-View the latest brochure about the JEDD to learn
+View the latest JEDD brochure to learn:

 - The Creation of the Concord-Painesville JEDD